lidofinance/lido-frontend-template/DOCS.md

 This means that you may have to register an account with a third-party Ethereum provider such [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/) whose free plans are more than enough for development.
 Once you get your hands on the API Key, specify it as a respective variable (`INFURA_API_KEY` or `ALCHEMY_API_KEY`) in your `.env.local` and you are ready to go.

-To use JSON RPC Provider, use the `useEthereumSWR` hooks like so,
+To use JSON RPC Provider, use the `useEthereumSWR` hook like so,

 ```ts
 function MyComponent: FC<{}> = () => {